 Sec.
-2. Minnesota Statutes 2010, section 275.025, subdivision 1, is amended to read:

-Subdivision 1.
-Levy amount. (a) The state general levy is levied against commercial-industrial property and seasonal residential recreational property, as defined in this section.
+2. Minnesota Statutes 2010, section 275.025, subdivision 1, is amended to read: Subdivision 1.
+Levy amount. (a) The state general levy is levied against commercial-industrial property and seasonal residential recreational property, as defined the base amount.
+For taxes payable in 2025 and thereafter, the state general levy for commercial-industrial property is \$0.